Arkaaito/mentor_encyclopedia/all_things_11_appointments/11_appointment_faq.md

 **What should I do if I notice that a student books more than 1 appointment a week?**
 If a student books multiple appointments with you, you should feel free to cancel their appointment and send the following note in the comments:

-> Hi [Name], Under our current policy, students are currently allotted 1 30-minute appointment per week so I am canceling this appointment.
+> Hi [Name], Under our current policy, students are currently allotted 1 30-minute appointment per week, so I am canceling this appointment.
 Please email support@udacity.com if you have questions.
 Thanks for understanding! - [Your name]

 You may also send a direct message to @annie on Slack if you are uncomfortable canceling appointments yourself, and she will be happy to do so on your behalf.